 Will there be cameras in the courtroom for Trump's arraignment?

-Those eager to know more about the charges against former President Donald Trump may have to be in the packed courtroom for his arraignment on Tuesday or wait a little longer for the Manhattan District Attorney's Office to release the indictment.
+Those eager to know more about the charges against former President Donald Trump will have to be in the packed courtroom for his arraignment on Tuesday or wait a little longer for the Manhattan District Attorney's Office to release the indictment after a judge ruled Monday that video of the proceedings would not be allowed.

+Judge Juan Merchan ruled that five photographers would be allowed in the courtroom before the arraignment begins to take still photos "for several minutes."
+After that, "No further photography will be permitted in the courtroom."
+Electronic devices, including cell phones and laptops, will also not be permitted.

+Cameras will be allowed in the hallways of the courthouse, Merchan ruled.

-Trump's legal team wants cameras kept out of the courtroom, saying they would "create a circus-like atmosphere," "raise unique security concerns" and are "inconsistent with President Trump's presumption of innocence."
+Trump's legal team wanted cameras kept out of the courtroom, saying they would "create a circus-like atmosphere," "raise unique security concerns" and are "inconsistent with President Trump's presumption of innocence."

 The attorneys also said that any video or photography of the proceedings "will detract from both the dignity and decorum of the proceedings" and "interfere with the fair administration of justice."